PXO-VirtualProduction/ue4-style-guide/README.md

 >
 > Words can arbitrarily start upper or lowercase but words are separated by an underscore, e.g. `desert_Eagle`, `Style_Guide`, `a_Series_of_Words`.

+To conform to the remainder of this style guide, our PXO projects will refer to **PascalCase**.

 <a name="terms-var-prop"></a>
 ##### Variables / Properties